 1915 Arthur Miller is born in New York City.
 The multiple Tony and Pulitzer winner becomes one of the foremost American playwrights of the post-WWII era, with dramas like All My Sons, The Crucible, and his magnum opus Death of a Salesman, that look deeply into the nation's soul.

-1946 Birth in Scotland of mega-producer Cameron Mackintosh whose four giant international hits, The Phantom of the Opera, Les Misérables, Miss Saigon and Cats make him the richest and most successful stage producer ever.
+1946 Birth in Scotland of mega-producer Cameron Mackintosh whose four giant international hits, The Phantom of the Opera, Les Misérables, Miss Saigon, and Cats make him the richest and most successful stage producer ever.

-1966 La MaMa Experimental Theatre Company is the subject of headlines today as artistic director Ellen Stewart threatens to close the theatre because of Actors' Equity Association's refusal to allow her actors to work below scale.
+1966 La MaMa Experimental Theatre Company is the subject of headlines when artistic director Ellen Stewart threatens to close the theatre because of Actors' Equity Association's refusal to allow her actors to work below scale.
 Her 74-seat theatre prevents her company from making enough money to pay her actors the minimum wage required by Equity.
 After a month, Equity concedes and allows her actors to work below scale.

-2002 A revival of Richard Rodgers and Oscar Hammerstein II's Flower Drum Song opens on Broadway today, with a new book by Tony-winning playwright David Henry Hwang, who addresses what he calls long-standing ethnic sensitivities about the show.
+2002 A revival of Richard Rodgers and Oscar Hammerstein II's Flower Drum Song opens on Broadway, with a new book by Tony-winning playwright David Henry Hwang, who addresses what he calls long-standing ethnic sensitivities about the show.
 Hwang says he has tried to write the libretto Hammerstein would have written had he been Asian-American.

 2013 Roger Rees stars in the Roundabout Theatre Company's revival of Terence Rattigan's classic drama about family loyalty, The Winslow Boy, opening at the American Airlines Theatre.
-Lindsay Posner directs a cast that also features Michael Cumpsty, Mary Elizabeth Mastrantonio and Alessandro Nivola.
+Lindsay Posner directs a cast that also features Michael Cumpsty, Mary Elizabeth Mastrantonio, and Alessandro Nivola.